-- 3. Use the ▲ and ▼ arrow buttons to select the device you want to operate, then press Enter.
-Devices are listed by type (Player, Recorder, AV System, or Tuner) and by name, if the model number is available. - 4.
-Once the device is selected, use the HDMI Link control buttons on the remote control to operate it.
-You can also use the On and Standby buttons, arrow buttons, Enter, and Esc.
+- Use the ▲ or ▼ arrow button to select the device you want to operate, then press Enter.
+Devices are listed by type (Player, Recorder, AV System, or Tuner) and by name, if the model number is available. - Once the device is selected, use the HDMI Link control buttons on the remote control to operate it.
+You can also use the On and Standby buttons, arrow buttons, as well as the Enter, and Esc buttons.
 Commonly available functions include turning on the device when it's in standby mode, starting playback, adjusting the volume, and operating the device's link menu.